Justineo/vue-awesome/README.md

 /* Register component with one of 2 methods */

+import Icon from 'vue-awesome' // 'vue-awesome/components/Icon.vue' for Webpack 1

-// globally (in your main .js file) import Icon from 'vue-awesome/components/Icon.vue' Vue.component('icon', Icon)
+// globally (in your main .js file) Vue.component('icon', Icon)

-// or locally (in your component file) import Icon from 'vue-awesome/components/Icon.vue' export default {
+// or locally (in your component file) export default {
   components: {
     Icon